-Bulk: Once a month, all of the houses collectively buy bulk dry goods through UNFI (United Natural Foods, Inc.).
+Once a month, all of the houses collectively buy bulk dry goods through Azure Standard.
 Items in this category include dried beans, lentils, chickpeas, rice, canned goods, nondairy milk, laundry detergent, dish soap, spices, dried fruit, nuts, etc. Someone at each house takes inventory of their bulk goods and places their house's bulk order.
-Additionally, we often purchase CSA's (Consumer Supported Agriculture) from local farms, and the fresh local produce we get from them falls under this category as well.
-These programs last for a few months of the year.
-BCL pays a few hundred dollars upfront to a farm, then the farm supplies a bushel of whatever produce is ready to us each week.
+For nut butters, BCL uses East Wind.
+We also place orders for coffee through Equal Exchange.

-Foods in this category include fresh veggies, fruits, tofu, yogurt, & even bread.
-Each house has a Piazza orderer & a Piazza receiver to organize/store the delivered produce.
+Foods in this category include fresh veggies, fruits, tofu, yogurt, spices, and even bread.
+Each house has a Piazza coordinator and a Piazza receiver to organize and store the delivered produce.

-Requesting Food: Each house has its own system for requesting food.
+Each house has its own system for requesting food.
 Generally, you can make any food magically appear at your home by writing it on a whiteboard or by talking to your food buyers.

-Regarding non-allergen dietary restrictions, like vegan and vegetarian, each house prepares meals so that everyone in the house may eat them.
+Regarding non-allergen dietary restrictions, like vegan and vegetarian diets, each house prepares meals so that everyone in the house may eat them.
 For example, if someone makes a dish of scrambled eggs, they will also prepare some tofu scramble.
 The houses do not collectively buy meat, so 99% of house meals are vegetarian.

-Fridges: Each house has common fridges and at least one personal fridge.
-All food that is purchased or prepared collectively goes in the common fridges, while any personal items go in a personal fridge (cheese, restaurant leftovers, ice cream, etc.).
+Each house has several common fridges with at least one personal fridge for individuals to store their own food.
+All food that is purchased or prepared collectively goes in the house fridges.
+Any personal items go in a personal fridge (cheese, restaurant leftovers, ice cream, etc.).